-In Experiment 2, we determine the contributions of twenty facial attributes to memorability.
+In Experiment 2, we determine the contributions of 20 facial attributes to memorability.
 We find that several facial attributes significantly contribute to a model for predicting memorability.
 However, even after accounting for these attributes as well as noise in the data (e.g., differences in subjective experience), there is still a large amount of variance to memorability, indicating that memorability cannot solely be reduced to a combination of these facial attributes.

-This two-fold look at memorability is essential, as it allows both the decomposition of memorability into specific traits, but also the usage of memorability as its own metric.
+This twofold look at memorability is essential, as it allows both the decomposition of memorability into specific traits and also the usage of memorability as its own metric.
 Whereas most work has looked at memory at the level of the individual observer, our study provides a benchmark for studying face memorability and its relations to facial traits at the specific item level.
-This perspective lends itself to novel applications of the study of human memory, including the manipulation or "training" of memory by altering stimuli based on their memorability, leading to potential innovations in the domains of education, memory rehabilitation, computer science, data storage, and neuroscience.
+This perspective lends itself to novel applications of the study of human memory, including the manipulation or training of memory by altering stimuli based on their memorability, leading to potential innovations in the domains of education, memory rehabilitation, computer science, data storage, and neuroscience.

-Experiment 1: The Face Memory Game - Do people find the same faces memorable or forgettable?
+Experiment 1: The Face Memory Game-Do People Find the Same Faces Memorable or Forgettable?

-Most studies on human visual memory have evaluated observers' performance on picture memory, examining its time frame or capacity.
-Whereas work on word memory has looked at recognition performance based on item-effects (Hintzman & Hartry, 1990; Freeman et al, 2010), only a few studies have looked at the memorability of images themselves.
-Isola and collaborators designed to estimate the probability that a given photograph will be recognized after a single view.
+Most studies of human visual memory have evaluated observers' performance on picture memory, examining its time frame or capacity.
+Whereas work on word memory has looked at recognition performance based on item effects (Freeman, Heathcote, Chalmers, & Hockley, 2010; Hintzman & Hartry, 1990), only a few studies have looked at the memorability of images themselves.
+Isola and collaborators (Isola, Parikh, et al., 2011; Isola, Xiao, et al., 2011) presented participants on Amazon Mechanical Turk (AMT) with a visual memory game designed to estimate the probability that a given photograph would be recognized after a single view.
 They found that memorability is an intrinsic and stable attribute of images that is shared across different viewers and contexts.
 However, pictures in these large-scale memorability studies were very diverse, covering hundreds of semantic categories (like Standing, 1973).
 Faces, on the other hand, belong to a single semantic category and are perceptually similar.
 Are specific face photographs universally memorable or forgettable?